 We entered into interest rate contracts in November 2018 and June 2018, with notional values of \$300.0 and \$500.0, respectively, to manage our exposure to interest rate volatility associated with anticipated debt financing in 2020.
-These interest rate contracts are designated as cash flow hedges, and as a result, unrealized losses of \$49.1 were deferred in accumulated other comprehensive income (loss) at April 30, 2019.
+These interest rate contracts were designated as cash flow hedges.
+In March 2020, we terminated the interest rate contracts concurrent with the pricing of the Senior Notes due March 15, 2030, and March 15, 2050, which resulted in a pre-tax loss of \$239.8.
+The loss was deferred and included as a component of accumulated other comprehensive income (loss) and is being amortized as interest expense over the life of the debt.

 In 2018, we terminated a treasury lock concurrent with the pricing of the Senior Notes due December 15, 2027, which was designated as a cash flow hedge and used to manage our exposure to interest rate volatility.
-The termination resulted in a gain of \$2.7, which was deferred and included as a component of accumulated other comprehensive income (loss) and is being amortized as a reduction to interest expense over the life of the debt.
+The termination resulted in a pre-tax gain of \$2.7, which was deferred and included as a component of accumulated other comprehensive income (loss) and is being amortized as a reduction to interest expense over the life of the debt.

 In 2015, we terminated the interest rate swap on the Senior Notes due October 15, 2021, which was designated as a fair value hedge and used to hedge against the changes in the fair value of the debt.
 As a result of the early termination, we received \$58.1 in cash, which included \$4.6 of accrued and prepaid interest.
 The gain on termination was recorded as an increase in the long-term debt balance and is being recognized over the remaining life of the underlying debt as a reduction of interest expense.
-To date, we have recognized \$33.0 of the gain, of which \$8.0, \$7.8, and \$7.6 were recognized in 2019, 2018, and 2017, respectively.
-The remaining gain will be recognized as follows: \$8.1 in 2020, \$8.4 in 2021, and \$4.0 in 2022.
+To date, we have recognized \$41.1 of the gain, of which \$8.1, \$8.0, and \$7.8 were recognized in 2020, 2019, and 2018, respectively.
+The remaining gain will be recognized as follows: \$8.4 in 2021 and \$4.0 in 2022.